49 terms starting with C.

 A vertical-axis powered drum on deck used to heave in mooring lines or warping lines.

-- Cargo Control Room Operator
+- Cargo Control Room Operator (CCR Operator)

 An officer or rating on a tanker or bulk carrier who monitors and controls cargo loading, discharging, and ballasting operations from a centralised control room.